-- 3 Enter a name for your iPad (for example, "Jane's iPad") in the Device Name field, then paste the iPad's UDID in the Device ID field. - 4 To add an additional device, click the + button to the right of the Device ID field. - 5 Click Submit.
+- 3 Enter a name for your iPad (for example, "Jane's iPad") in the Name field, then paste the iPad's UDID in the UDID field.
+See "Getting your iPad's device ID". - ➡ To register multiple devices at one time, select Register Multiple Devices and click Choose File to upload a file containing the devices you wish to register. (maximum of 100 devices per file.) - 4 Click Continue. - 5 Click Submit.